YingJames/Translate/README.md

 # Translate

-This project aims to create a means to translate chinese to english, while also automatically applying a gif from the GIPHY API
+This project aims to create a means to translate chinese to english using the IBM Watson Translator API, while also automatically creating a gif from the GIPHY API